Menu

 In Computing this term we will explore 'How does coding help us in the real world?' and 'How can I refine my data handling skills?'
 The children will explore code-breaking at Bletchley Park, historical figures in computing, the evolution of computers, understand the use of big data including barcodes, QR codes, infrared and RFID technologies.

-Our PE focuses for this term are 'Football', 'Netball', 'Dodgeball' and 'Tennis'.
+Our PE focuses for this term are 'Gymnastics', 'Basketball', 'Dance' and 'Hockey'.

 Please note that our timetable is flexible and may be subject to change.